Back to Previous

 Applying for a reverse mortgage loan can seem daunting, and it’s not a particularly fast process.
 But if you understand what is happening at every step, you can set realistic timeline expectations.
 Here is an overview of the seven steps involved with applying for a reverse mortgage.

-What Are the Requirements for a Reverse Mortgage?
+What are the requirements for a reverse mortgage?

 Before you start applying for a reverse mortgage, you’ll want to make sure that you meet the requirements for getting a reverse mortgage.
 The general requirements are that: